Mississippi Drivers License Renewal

 Note: Licenses that are expired will be required to pay an additional $1 late fee.

-When to Renew Your Mississippi Driver's License
+Your Mississippi Driver's License

 The MS drivers license renewal process must be completed to maintain driving license privileges.
 However, due to the fact that Mississippi drivers licenses are valid for different periods of time, you must consult your own license to know when yours will be expiring.